moyigeek/criticality_score/docs/README.md

   - Also triggered by the **Union All Packages** task, ensuring that the consolidated package data includes the latest dependency information.
   - Triggered by the **Release Repository Update** event, ensuring all dependencies for the new version are always up to date.

-### GitHub Enumeration (`enumerate_github`)
+### Git platform Enumeration

-- **Description**: This action involves a thorough enumeration of GitHub resources, including all relevant projects, branches, and forks.
-It is a 6-hour task aimed at identifying and keeping track of all GitHub resources, ensuring an up-to-date view of GitHub activity.
+- **Description**: This action involves a thorough enumeration of Git platform resources, including all relevant projects, branches, and forks.
+It is a 6-hour task aimed at identifying and keeping track of all Git platformresources, ensuring an up-to-date view of Git platform activity.
 - **Triggering Events**:
-  - Triggered by the **GitHub Repository List Update** event, which takes place every 3 days, to ensure that we capture the most recent repository information.
+  - Triggered by the **Git Platform Repository List Update** event, which takes place every 3 days, to ensure that we capture the most recent repository information.

 ### Union All Packages

 - **Description**: This task consolidates all previously collected package information into a unified dataset, creating a consistent and organized collection of data.
 It takes only a few minutes to complete.
 - **Triggering Events**:
-  - Triggered after **GitHub Enumeration** completes to merge all collected data.
+  - Triggered after **Git platform Enumeration** completes to merge all collected data.
   - Also triggered by the **Manual Git Link Update** event, ensuring that manually updated Git links are promptly included in the consolidated dataset.

 ### Incremental Update of Git Metrics